stellar/django-polaris/README.rst

 After you've made your changes, push them to you a remote branch and make a Pull Request on the stellar/django-polaris master branch.
-Note that Polaris user the `black`_ code formatter, so please format your code before requesting us to merge your changes.
+Note that Polaris uses the `black`_ code formatter, so please format your code before requesting us to merge your changes.